gumaerc-testorg/18.904-spring-2011/content/pages/teaching-notes.md

 Final paper
 -----------

 The students were required to write a final paper of about 10 pages in length, on a special topic.
 I came up with a [list of possible topics]({{< baseurl >}}/pages/final-paper) and put it on the class webpage to give them ideas.
 I didn't require them to use one of these topics, but I think everyone did.
-I made them choose a topic by the 15th class session, hand in a draft by the 27th class session and then had the final paper due by the 32nd class session.
+I made them choose a topic by the 15{{< sup "th" >}} class session, hand in a draft by the 27{{< sup "th" >}} class session and then had the final paper due by the 32{{< sup "nd" >}} class session.
 There were a total of 39 class sessions.

 Homework
 --------